Foundation in Art, Design, & Photography

 Foundation Year Departmental Elective

 In addition to the required curriculum, in the spring semester students are encouraged to take an elective in the area of study they are considering entering in sophomore year.
-Course offerings are listed below:
+The Chair of Foundationwill advise students individually according to their interests.

 Entry Options